-Today we are excited to announce that we are deepening our partnership with Microsoft through a new Microsoft Viva integration that will be available later this year.
+Today we are excited to announce that we are deepening our partnership with Microsoft.
+We are working closely with them on a new Microsoft Viva integration.

 Joint customers will soon be able to leverage the power of Workday directly within Microsoft Viva Connections, part of Microsoft’s employee experience platform, furthering the experience for their employees to access Workday insights and actions when and where they naturally work.

 We sat down with Josh Lannin, vice president of employee experience technology at Workday, to understand more about what customers can expect from this integration.

 Why did Workday and Microsoft partner on this integration?

 At Workday, we believe that in order to support employees in the evolving, people-centric world of work, we need to provide them choices for how, where, and when they connect to the important insights and actions Workday provides.
 Meeting employees where they are, which increasingly means directly within their natural workspaces and collaboration tools, is a key aspect of our strategy.